-We study human cognition, action and interaction.
-Using methods from psychology, computer science, engineering, social science and philosophy, we conduct our research on scales ranging from individual experience, through interactions between individuals, to the languages, cultures and dynamics of societies.
+We study human cognition, action and interaction on scales ranging from individual experience, through interactions between individuals, to the languages, cultures and dynamics of societies.

 - Empirical experimentation